 To calculate a person’s Tyrer-Cuzick score, the model considers their family health history and other potential risk factors.

-Some factors that can influence an individual’s Tyrer-Cuzick score include:
+Some factors that can influence an individual’s Tyrer-Cuzick score include their:

-Based on their Tyrer-Cuzick score, a doctor will put a person’s risk of developing breast cancer into one of three categories:
+According to a person’s Tyrer-Cuzick score, a doctor will classify their risk of developing breast cancer into one of three categories.

 Average risk

-Doctors generally consider a person with a Tyrer-Cuzick score of less than 15% at average risk of developing breast cancer.
-A score in this range indicates the person does not necessarily need additional tests outside those generally recommended.
+Doctors generally consider a person with a Tyrer-Cuzick score of under 15% at an average risk of developing breast cancer.

 Intermediate risk